psych0der/resin-photon/README.md

 At the build time, this project looks for .env file in the project root directory.
 This setup was done by create-react-app automatically while setting up this project.
 [Look here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables) for more info.
 This project contains *.env.sample* file to describe environment variables required by project. **Don't add any confidential values in this sample file.
 Original .env file is not checked in git for security reasons.**
 > Create a .env file by copying it from .env.sample before running this project  [`cp .env.sample .env`]

+#### Redux
+I have used REDUX for state management.
+This allows for a single source of truth about application state.
+As there is scope for functionality addition which will require state to be maintained at application level, this is good to have addition in this project.
+Specifically, I have added REDUX for having a central and out of the box support for error handling of network requests.
+As all network requests have 3 states, namely in-progress, success, and failed, having a REDUX middleware at the application level that will handle all network calls allows to write error handling logic only once and the listen for different states to update UI.
+Whenever a remote call is made, it has to be done through REDUX action creators, which will dispatch the relevant actions on state change of network call.

+#### Using Redux DevTools

+[Redux Devtools](https://github.com/gaearon/redux-devtools) are enabled by default in development.

+- <kbd>CTRL</kbd>+<kbd>H</kbd> Toggle DevTools Dock
+- <kbd>CTRL</kbd>+<kbd>Q</kbd> Move DevTools Dock Position
+- see [redux-devtools-dock-monitor](https://github.com/gaearon/redux-devtools-dock-monitor) for more detailed information.

+If you have the
+[Redux DevTools chrome extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) installed it will automatically be used on the client-side instead.

+DevTools are not enabled during production.